|Nutrition Facts (per serving)|

 In a blender, add the ice and all of the fresh produce: peaches, strawberries, passion fruits, and ginger.
 Blend quickly to chop and combine.

 Add the rum, apple juice, and sugar and blend until smooth and well-mixed.

 Pour the mix equally into two highball glasses.

 Garnish each with an apple fan.
 Serve and enjoy.

 - Be sure to rinse all the fruit first.
 Peel the peaches and ginger if you prefer; strawberries should have the green stem removed; scoop out the flesh and seeds of passion fruit.

 - For the rum, it's not necessary to pour your best bottle in this drink because of all the bold flavors.
 A good, smooth white rum that you'd use in a drink like the strawberry daiquiri will do just fine.

 - Cloudy apple juice is filtered only once.
 If you cannot find it at the store, regular apple juice or apple cider will work.

 - To create an apple fan garnish, cut a few thin slices from a half or whole apple (depending on the size of your glass and the fruit).
 Then fan them out so they're overlapping slightly and rest them upright along the side of the glass.
 Use a skewer to hold them in place if needed.

 - When you cut the apples for the garnish, dunk them in lemon juice immediately.
-This will halt the oxidation process that turns the fruit's flesh brown and make a better looking garnish.
+This will halt the oxidation process that turns the fruit's flesh brown and make a better-looking garnish.